pascalhabluetzel/grifo/README.md

 GRIFO is a versatile pipeline for environmental metabarcoding using nanopore sequences with density based clustering for error correction and other utilities.
 The name is derived of the mythical creature <em>grifo</em> (Esperanto) which is partly eagle, lion, and deer.
 The name describes how the pipeline integrates existing tools into a new workflow.

+## Usage

+GRIFO is under development.
+There is currently no user guide and source code is unstable and not even functional at times.

 ## Dependencies

 GRIFO uses the clustering module of <em>ashure</em>, which itself relies on the following tools: